DR. JUAN ANDRADE JR. SCHOLARSHIP FOR YOUNG HISPANIC LEADERS

 - An academic scholarship ($1,000 for a 4-year institution or $500 for a 2-year institution) for undergraduate students.

 Applicants must be enrolled or accepted for enrollment as full-time undergraduate students, in an accredited four-year or two-year institution in the U.S. or U.S. territories, and demonstrate a verifiable need for financial support.
 At least one parent must be of Hispanic ancestry.
 Non-U.S. citizens are eligible to apply (DACA or Undocumented).
+Applicants must be full-time undergraduate students for the Fall 2020 – Spring 2021 academic year.
+This includes high school seniors, college freshman, sophmores, and juniors.
 Recipients must also be available to attend the 38th USHLI National Conference in Chicago, IL from February 20-22, 2020.

 - Tell us about your background – In 500 words or more, submit a self description including your family history (parents/guardian, siblings), life and/or work experiences that have influenced you.
 Finally, describe your most significant achievement?
 Did you overcome any obstacles or challenges?
 If so, how?